Understanding the Rights and Responsibilities of Homeowners in HOAs

 What Happens If You Don’t Pay Your HOA Dues in Texas?

-If a homeowner in Irving, Texas doesn’t pay their HOA dues, both state law and the community’s governing papers say that things can get worse very quickly.
-At first, the homeowner will have to pay late fees and interest, which will make paying off the debt more expensive over time.
+If a homeowner in Irving, Texas, doesn’t pay their HOA dues, state law and the community’s governing papers say things can worsen quickly.
+At first, the homeowner will have to pay late fees and interest, making paying off the debt more expensive.

 What Happens If You Ignore HOA Fees?

-Ignoring HOA fees in Irving, Texas can have long-term consequences that affect both your property and financial standing.
+Ignoring HOA fees in Irving, Texas, can have long-term consequences affecting your property and financial standing.
 When dues are ignored, the HOA typically begins by adding late penalties and interest, which continue to grow until the account is brought current.

 Eventually, the HOA may file a lien against your home, restricting any attempt to refinance or sell until the balance is paid.
 If the debt remains unpaid, the HOA could initiate foreclosure proceedings—a serious legal process that could result in the forced sale of your home.